avvydomains/js-client/README.md

 After you have initialized `const avvy = new AVVY(provider)`, all contracts are available as `ethers.Contract` instances in `avvy.contracts`.

+# Running on React Native

+To run the client on React Native, please see https://github.com/avvydomains/react-native-provider

 # Distributing for frontend web

 ## Parcel